-The College will continue its current practices requesting nominees from the Union to serve on College committees, where deemed appropriate.
+The College will continue its current practices requesting nominees from the Union to serve on College committees, including budget committees, where deemed appropriate.
 Time spent serving on College committees will be considered time worked.
-Both parties agree that college policies, should guide participation in such meetings.
+Both parties agree that college policies, including the Evergreen Social Contract, should guide participation in such meetings.